Septimania: Frankish conquest of Septimania

 In 754, an anti-Frankish reaction, led by Ermeniard, killed Ansemund, but the uprising was without success and Radulf was designated new count by the Frankish court.
 About 755, Abd ar-Rahman ibn Uqba replaced Umar ibn Umar.
 In 759, Narbonne was not receiving reinforcements from al-Andalus, rife as it was with internal fights.
-Yusuf ibn 'Abd al-Rahman al-Fihri, wali of al-Andalus, had to quash a rebellion in Zaragoza in 756, and immediately head south to fight Abd ar-Rahman I, who defeated him.
+Yusuf ibn 'Abd al-Rahman al-Fihri, wāli of al-Andalus, had to quash a rebellion in Saragossa in 756, and immediately head south to fight Abd ar-Rahman I, who defeated him.
 Northeastern Iberia and the remainder of Septimania was left without any relevant commander in charge.
-Finally, the Gothic defenders of Narbonne surrendered to the Frankish forces after killing the Arab-Berber Muslim garrison and opening the gates of the stronghold to the investing forces of the Carolingian king.
-Previously, the Frankish king Pepin had promised to uphold and respect the Gothic laws and probably their own government, so garnering the allegiance of the Gothic nobility of Septimania.
+Finally, the Gothic and Gallo-Roman inhabitants of Narbonne surrendered to the Frankish forces, proceeding to eliminate the Andalusian garrison after killing the Arab-Berber Muslim troops, and opening the gates of the stronghold to the investing forces of the Carolingian king.
+Previously, the Frankish king Pepin had promised to uphold and respect the Visigothic law and probably their own government, so garnering the allegiance of the Gothic nobility of Septimania, including Miló, Gothic count of Narbonne.

-Narbonne capitulated in 759 only after Pepin promised the defenders of the city to uphold the Visigothic law, and the county was granted to Miló, the Gothic count in Muslim times, thus earning the loyalty of Septimanian Goths against Duke Waifer, the independent ruler (princeps) of Aquitaine.
-After the Frankish conquest of Narbonne in 759, the Muslim Arabs and Berbers were defeated by the Christian Franks and expelled to their Andalusian heartland after 40 years of occupation, and the Carolingian king Pepin the Short came up reinforced.
+Narbonne capitulated to the Christian Franks in 759 only after Pepin promised the defenders of the city to uphold the Visigothic law, and the county was granted to Miló, Gothic count of Narbonne, thus earning the loyalty of Septimanian Goths against Duke Waifer, the independent ruler (princeps) of Aquitaine.
+After the Frankish conquest of Narbonne in 759, the Muslim Arabs and Berbers were defeated by the Christian Franks that proceeded to chase them away from Septimania, and the Carolingian king Pepin the Short came up reinforced.
 The siege remained as a key battlefield in the context of the Carolingian expedition south to Provence and Septimania starting in 752.
 The Iberian Christian counter-offensive known as the Reconquista began in the early 8th century, when Andalusian Muslim forces managed to temporarily push into Aquitaine.
 In the wake of Narbonne's submission, Pepin took Roussillon, and then directed his effort against Toulouse, Rouergue, and Albigeois in Aquitaine, leading to the battle for Aquitaine.